jsolderitsch/ESP32Controller/docs/controllers.md

 ![PS3 XBox](images/PS3_Xbox.png)

 The clone pictured above (no button markings) was advertised online as a PS 3 clone.
-But when connected using the bluepad32 demo, it self-identifies as an XBox controller when paired with the Y plus P3 button combination.
+But when connected using the bluepad32 demo, it self-identifies as an XBox gamepad when paired with the Y plus P3 button combination.

-In general, this and other PS 3 controller clones do **NOT** perform as well as the PS 4 or Nimbus when used with the ESP32 controller.
+In general, this and other PS 3 gamepad clones do **NOT** perform as well as the PS 4 or Nimbus when used with the ESP32 controller.

-A pair of these controllers was bought on Amazon for less than $30.
+A pair of these gamepads was bought on Amazon for less than $30.

 ## PS 3 Dualshock PS 3 clone